cuberite/transapi/README.md

 Permissions
 -----------

- * _tranapi.setlang_ - Allows use of the /language command.
+ * _transapi.setlang_ - Allows use of the /language command.